Entry to Year 2 CAT Practitioner Course

-Catalyse will consider applications from CAT Foundation Course graduates who can apply with their foundation year credit to complete year 2 to gain the training, clinical experience and assessments necessary for accreditation as an ACAT accredited CAT Therapist / Practitioner.
+Catalyse welcomes applications from CAT Foundation Course graduates or those still in training who wish to complete a second year of CAT training to gain accreditation as an ACAT accredited CAT Therapist / Practitioner.

 Academic: Training Days and Seminars

-You would attend the ten days spread throughout year 2, starting with two days in October and two days in November, then a further four days from January through to May.
+You would attend the year 2 teaching programme, which is ten days spread throughout year 2.
+This is usually structured as two days in October and two days in November, then a further four days from January through to May.
 There is a two-day residential in June.
 Single days are Fridays and two day blocks are Thursdays and Fridays.
 You would join a seminar group of between three and six participants, meeting for an hour and a half eight times a year (or equivalent).
-Each group has some input from a seminar group leader.
-However, the aim is to encourage trainees to take an active approach to their learning needs and to identify gaps in knowledge which their own activity can meet.
-The course trainers will provide the reading material and guidelines to assist study and will approve arrangements.

 As a Foundation Course graduate you will have completed a Personal Reformulation experience.
 At Practitioner level trainees are required to have an experience of CAT personal therapy during their practitioner training.
 This is a standard 16 session CAT conducted by an accredited CAT therapist.
 If you chose to complete a CAT therapy as part of Foundation training then this can ‘count’.
 Click here for further information on personal development and personal therapy as part of CAT training.